DesmondLeo/ChefBuddy/README.md

 4. **Follow the instructions in the terminal, and that's it!**

-> 📝 **Note 1a: using images**
+> 📝 **Note 1a: Images: file naming conventions**
-> If you're taking an image of a recipe to use with this app, make sure the image filename matches the recipe name, using underscores to separate words.
+> If you're taking an image of a recipe to use with this code, make sure the image filename matches the recipe name, using underscores to separate words.
 >
 > **Example:**
 > For a recipe named "Cacio e Pepe," name the image file `cacio_e_pepe.jpg`.
 >
 > The program will automatically remove the underscores and format the recipe name accordingly.

-> 📝 **Note 1b: using images**
+> 📝 **Note 1b: Image: image quality**
-> make sure the image is as flat as possible.  ingredient lists near the spine of a book will have text that appears slightly curved.
-> I've tried various free tools from easyOCR to various PSM values with pytesseract and none of them work to properly identify the ingredients.
-> The best solution is to just have a flat image for best results.
-> to improve results even better, try to isolate the ingredients in the image.
+> make sure the image is as flat as possible.  ingredient lists near the spine of a book tend to have slightly curved text which confuses text recognition software.
+I've tried various techniques including using deep-learning algorithms like easyOCR or modifying PSM values with pytesseract and none of them work to properly identify the ingredients.
+This means the best solution for now is to just have a flat image for best results and to improve results even better, try to isolate the ingredients in the image.

-> **Example:**
-> For a recipe named "Cacio e Pepe," name the image file `cacio_e_pepe.jpg`.
->
-> The program will automatically remove the underscores and format the recipe name accordingly.

 > 🌐 **Note 2:**
 > When providing an HTML link, ensure you include the entire address, including the protocol (`http://` or `https://`).